 Basic earnings per common share were computed by dividing net income by the sum of the weighted-average number of common shares outstanding.
 Diluted earnings per common share is computed by dividing the net income by the weighted-average number of common shares outstanding plus the dilutive effect of common shares issuable upon exercise of potential sources of dilution.
-The Company has issued 1,000,000 options as of October 31, 2019, they have not been included in the calculation of diluted earnings per share because of their anti-dilutive value for the years presented in this financial statement.
+The Company has issued 1,000,000 options that are outstanding which have not been included in the calculation of diluted earnings per share because they are anti-dilutive.

-The weighted average common shares outstanding used in the computation of basic and diluted earnings per share were 5,575,453 and 5,569,349 for the years ended October 31, 2020 and 2019, respectively.
+The weighted average common shares outstanding used in the computation of basic and diluted earnings per share were 5,708,599 and 5,575,453 for the years ended October 31, 2021 and 2020, respectively.